 If you are married or partnered, are you both ready and on the same page?

 If you are single, do you have a good support system in place to help you through this process?

-Then of course, you have to think about everything from selecting a gestational carrier, to medical procedures, the legal process, travel considerations and the delivery plan.
+Then of course, you must think about everything from selecting a surrogate, to medical procedures, the legal process, travel considerations and the delivery plan.